the Ember Eco Solutions System

 Our Ember Eco Solutions technology goes beyond the usual benefits of a traditional waste carbonisation plant.

-Our plants use innovative technology in completely preventing pollutant emissions and residues during processing and in their simple deployment and operation.
-They can be built within a short time frame (up to 6 months) and installed in relatively small spaces (from 20,000 sqm), being designated to serve small, medium and large-sized cities (a minimum 60,000 habitants ensure financial viability).
+Our plants use innovative technology in effectively preventing pollutant emissions and residues during processing and in their simple deployment and operation.
+They can be built within a short time frame (in as little as 6 to 8 months) and installed in relatively small spaces (from 450 sqm), being designated to serve small, medium and large-sized cities.

 Our plants are, therefore, 100% self-sustainable, with no emissions and are non-pollutant besides affording extra significant profitability to landfill owners by producing highly marketable bio-products out of the carbonised waste such as tar, lignin, bio oil, and bio coal.
 The latter being used to generate bio energy.